probcomp/bayeslite/doc/bql.rst

 .. index:: ``DROP GENERATOR``
 ``DROP GENERATOR [IF EXISTS] <name>``

-   Drop the generator *name* and all its models.
+   Drop the generator named *name* and all its models.

 .. index:: ``ALTER GENERATOR``
 ``ALTER GENERATOR <name> <alterations>``

-   Alter the specified properties of the generator named *name*.
+   Alter the specified properties of the generator named *name*, or of the default generator of the table named *name*.  *Alterations* is a comma-separated list of alterations.
 The following alterations are supported:

    .. index:: ``RENAME TO``
    ``RENAME TO <newname>``